 This Smoky Bacon Potato Soup is the perfect comfort food for cool weather.
-It’s cozy and smoky from the bacon and smoked paprika, and hearty and savoury from the potatoes, onions and garlic.
+It’s cozy and smoky from the bacon and smoked paprika, and hearty and savory from the potatoes, onions and garlic.
 Curl up with a bowl of this soup tonight.

 It’s creamy, smoky and filling enough to stand on its own, especially if you pair it with a loaf of crusty bread and some salty butter.
 Add this soup to your list of favourite fall and winter soups!